isovector/reasonablypolymorphic.com/site/posts/2019-05-18-specialization.markdown

 When compiled via `ghc Example.hs -O -fno-specialise`[^1], we can look directly at the resulting Core of this program.
 If you're unfamiliar with Core, it's GHC's intermediate language between source-level Haskell and the generated machine code.
-Core differs in two notable ways from source Haskell: it isn't lazy, and both types and typeclass instances are explicitly passed around.
+Core differs in two notable ways from source Haskell: its evaluation is explicit via `case` expressions, and both types and typeclass instances are explicitly passed around.

 [^1]: The meaning of the flags is --- `-O`: enable optimizations; `-fno-specialise`: disable the specialization pass.